bibanon/bibanon/[Help!]-The-Girl-I-Like-Won’t-Respond-to-My-Emails-(´･ω･`).md

 I found this on [a tumblr](http://vgperson.tumblr.com/post/21533650696/help-the-girl-i-like-wont-respond-to-my-emails).
 I'll format it better later.

+Also I just noticed the titles were different for each thread, so I'll fix that later too.

 #First thread
 A tale from 2ch of girls, emails, and hamsters.
 (Posts from the thread-starter are labeled #OP, the people replying to him are labeled #2ch.)